Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 2. Get the engine surface temperature using an infrared thermometer or suitable cooking thermometer.
 Take the engine temperature on a location near the coolant temperature sensor.

 Before going on to the next step, let's divert here for a second:

 Okay, at this point you may be wondering why you need to take the engine temperature to troubleshoot the sensor.
 The main reason is that you are trying to check two common, potential failures here, the ECT sensor and the thermostat.

 Let's say that the thermostat on your vehicle got stuck in the open position.
 This will not allow the engine to reach operating temperature because the coolant is flowing continuously.
 If you were to test the coolant temperature sensor alone, you may think that it failed because its resistance value has remained at about 1500 or 2100 ohms, for example, when in fact the sensor is reporting the coolant actual temperature and it's working properly.

-You could relay on the temperature gauge on your dashboard.
-However, on some vehicle models this gauge works through the ECT sensor as well.
+You could rely on the temperature gauge on your dashboard.
+However, on some vehicle models, this gauge works through the ECT sensor as well.
 So, if the sensor doesn't work properly, your temperature gauge won't be of much help either.

 By using the thermometer, it won't take you long to figure out that the thermostat isn't working.
 You'll notice the engine's temperature is not rising above 85 or 90 degrees, for example.